 A blood transfusion is a procedure that transfers donor blood into a patient via intravenous injection.
 Donated blood products are kept in sterile bags and pumped slowly through an IV into a vein or artery of the person receiving the blood.
-In the past, blood transfusion recipients received whole blood.
-Many patients had complications due to incompatibility to some parts of the blood.
-Current practice transfuses only certain components of blood, such as red cells, white cells, plasma, platelets, and clotting factors.
+In the past, blood transfusion recipients received whole blood, but many patients had complications due to incompatibility with some parts of the transfused fluid.
+Current practices can accommodate the transfusion of specific blood components.

 Receive updates on the latest news and alerts straight to your inbox.